kkhetarpal/Literature/RL/SuttonBartoSilver/Off-PolicyMethodswithApproximation.md

 - The danger is
   * not due to control
   * not due to learning or to uncertainities about the environmnet

+**Bellman Error, SGD in the Bellman Error**

+- The time-difference (TD) error is defined as
+ `δw(s)= Rt+1 + γv'(St+1)− v(St)`

+- Bellman Error is the expectation of the TD error
+ `BE = E[Rt+1 + γv'(St+1)− v(St) | St = s, A~pi]`

+- The authors then elaborately discuss the possibility of the objective functions to be:
+  * TD error, compute the Mean squared TD error, and then derive the weight update equations for SGD to this TD error.
+This is termed ad the **naive residual-gradient algorithm**.
+They further show that even though this algorithm converges but it does not converge to the correct value functions with a A-split example.
+They conclude by saying "Minimizing the TDE is naive; by penalizing all TD errors it achieves something more like temporal smoothing than accurate prediction".
+  * BE is further considered as the objective function to be minimized.
+BE being nothing but the expectation of the TD error is then used and similarly derived for SGD weight updates, resulting in the **residual-gradient algorithm**.
+Even thought this algorithm is guaranteed to converge to a minimum of the mean(BE) under the usual conditions on the step size parameter, there are limitations too.
+It is very slow empirically, still seems to converge to the wrong values,

+- Next, the authors discuss how given any amount of data, the BE is not learnable.
+Minimizing the BE requires access to the underlying MDP.
+This thus limits the use of BE as an objective function to the model-based settings in RL.

+**Gradient TD Methods**

+- Here the authors consdier SGD methods for minimizing the Projected Bellman Error (PBE).
+I need to fully understand PBE still.
+TO DO.

+**Emphatic-TD Methods**
+- State weightings are important, powerful, even magical, when using “genuine function approximation” (i.e., when the optimal solution can’t be approached)
+  * They are the difference between convergence and divergence in on-policy and off-policy TD learning
+  * They are needed to make the problem well-defined
+  * We can change the weighting by emphasizing some step more than others in learning